ksinha49/ai-workloads/services/zip-processing/README.md

 ## Lambdas

-- **zip-extract-lambda** – reads a ZIP from S3, extracts PDF/XML files and returns their S3 paths.
+- **zip_extract_lambda.py** – reads a ZIP from S3, extracts PDF/XML files and returns their S3 paths.
-- **zip-creation-lambda** – collects summarized PDFs and metadata then writes the final ZIP to S3.
+- **zip_creation_lambda.py** – collects summarized PDFs and metadata then writes the final ZIP to S3.

 The creation Lambda parses metadata XML files.
 It uses the [`defusedxml`](https://github.com/tiran/defusedxml) library to avoid